evanx/bashbin/redis-scan/readme.md

 - migrating keys to another Redis instance
 - archiving Redis content to a disk-based database

 Incidently one of our use-cases, is extracting content to a disk pre-cache to be served directly by Nginx's `try_files` - to improve performance and resilience.
-When the service is down or being restarted, Nginx `try_files` will still serve the content - although this can be achieved by Nginx's `proxy_cache` too.
+When the service is down or being restarted, Nginx `try_files` will still serve the content.
+(This can be achieved by Nginx's `proxy_cache` too).
 Also, we can then expire and prune Redis keys wth static content more aggressively, since this will be served off disk by Nginx.

 ### Housekeeping